iitzco/CinemaIPC/README.md

 Cinema administration and booking app using diverse Linux IPC mechanisms and file locking
 ==============================

+*Attention: this app was implemented for Linux Operating Systems.*

 #### This is a terminal app written in C that simulates a cinema administration and booking system.

 #### Two types of architectures were implemented: